I think we counted about 52 of them—and that was just in the first hour.

 - Give you an excuse to get outside and marvel at the sky God made!

-This is a very low key course: no telescope, binoculars, or other equipment needed.
+This is a very low-key course: no telescope, binoculars, or other equipment is needed.
 Just you, your family, a comfortable place to sit, and a clear sky above you.